Comrades Marathon: History

 In the 1990s and 2000s, the Comrades became more global and professional.
 Prize money was introduced in 1995, attracting elite international athletes.
-The race date shifted from Republic Day to Youth Day, reflecting South Africa’s changing political context.
+The race date shifted from Republic Day to Youth Day, reflecting South Africa's changing political context.
 The 2000 race drew nearly 24,000 entrants to celebrate the 75th anniversary, and in 2010, the event entered the Guinness World Records for most finishers in an ultramarathon.
 Runners like Leonid Shvetsov (2007 & 2008) and David Gatebe (2016) set course records, while athletes such as Stephen Muzhingi and the Russian identical twin sisters Olesya and Elena Nurgalieva dominating multiple editions - the sisters winning 10 races between them.

 After a two-year hiatus due to COVID-19, the Comrades returned in 2022 with a capped field and the slogan "The Return – Sishay' Ibuya."
 Recent years have seen athletes like Gerda Steyn and Tete Dijana achieving multiple victories.

 A plaque in honour of Robert Mtshali, a finisher in 1935, though non-white athletes only competed officially since 1975.
 The Robert Mtshali medal was introduced in 2019.

 Rules

-Runners over the age of 20 are eligible to qualify after completion of an officially recognised marathon (42.2 km) in under 4:50 (5 hours before 2019).
+Runners over the age of 20 are eligible to qualify after completion of an officially recognised marathon (42.2 km) in under 5 hours (4:50 hours before 2019).
 During the event an athlete must also reach five cut-off points in specified times to complete the race.

 Athletes currently have 12 hours to complete the course, extended from 11 hours in 2003 (including a special 12 hour allowance in the year 2000).
 The original Comrades cut-off time from 1921 to 1927 was also 12 hours, reduced to 11 hours in 1928.
-There are a number of cut-off points along the routes which runners must reach by a prescribed time or be forced to retire from the race.

 A runner who successfully completed nine marathons wears a yellow number, while those who completed ten races wear a green number permanently allocated to the runner for all future races.
-Runners running their 20th, 30th and 40th races are also indicated by yellow numbers – differently formatted on different years.
+Runners running their 20th, 30th and 40th races are also indicated by green numbers – differently formatted on different years.